The Curious Case of the Vampire Express

 color_globe

 Of course, like any kid, I always wanted to get some kind of food or treat too.
 There was no “food court” in either mall, at least not the way we think of them today, but there were plenty of places to grab a bite.
 My favorite things to get were an Orange Julius, or a Hot Sam pretzel on a stick covered with nacho cheese.
-But the best treat of all was a cookie from the Cookie Co.
+But the best treat of all was a big cookie from the Cookie Co.
 And the best place to eat it was in the Contemplation Area, a trippy little sunken alcove with TV screens and light displays.
 There was also a play area with big cushy foam blocks for kids to climb on… Mom usually preferred that we avoid that area.
 You could almost feel the germs of every snot-nosed kid that had just sneezed or slobbered all over the place seeping into the foam itself.

 contemplation